Driisa/BDS_2_Applied-Deep-Learning-and-Artificial-Intelligence-Final/README.md

    cd ai-trend-tracker
    ```

-4. Setup the virtual inviroment
+2. Setup the virtual environment
    ```bash
    The guide can be found in setup.md
    ```